 The Field of the Cloth of Gold was a meeting between King Henry VIII and King Francis I of France somewhere between Guines and Ardres near Calais.
 The meeting included a series of tournaments and jousts.
 The extravagant nature of the event giving the meeting its name.

-Mary Stuart and her entourage left France from Calais in a small flotilla of ships and set sail for Scotland.
-The voayage was hazardous as the English fleet were looking for her.
+Mary Stuart hoped that she could return to Scotland through England but Queen Elizabeth denied her request.
+Instead Mary and her entourage left France from Calais in a small flotilla of ships and set sail for Scotland.
+The voyage was hazardous as the English fleet were looking for her.
 But thick fog aided her escape and five days later the ships arrived at the port of Leith, now part of Edinburgh.
-Mary was met by her half-brother James Stewart
+Mary was met by her half-brother James Stewart ¹

 Explore the White Tower